 Even if you’re actually heaping praise upon an agent and offering positive coaching advice in front of others, this can affect the self-esteem of less-skilled workers.
 They may sling accusations of favoritism your way too.

 To follow call center coaching best practices, keep your coaching sessions confidential, regardless of the strengths or weaknesses involved.

-Your team is more than just its results.
-Each member of your workforce is an individual with their own personal goals, fears, experiences and skills.
+Your team is more than just their results.
+Each member of your workforce is an individual with their own personal goals, fears, experiences, and skills.
 They will all go through ups and downs in your call center, and you need to remain positive during both.

 Show your appreciation for them as a team member, but state your expectations for improvement clearly and firmly too.
 They should leave the coaching session knowing exactly what the situation is and what they need to do to improve, while still feeling confident in their abilities to do so.

 6. Encourage Self-Assessment in Your Workforce

 One of the strongest call center coaching best practices for boosting the quality of customer service is to encourage more self-assessment.